I’ll Hasten to His Throne

 The Lyrics

 Richard Smallwood wrote new music for “I Love the Lord,” but the words were taken from a poem by Isaac Watts (1674-1748) which was later turned into a hymn.
-When Isaac was born, his father was in prison in England for his biblical beliefs.
+When Isaac was born, his father was in prison in England for his commitment to the Bible.
 Isaac was a genius from youth, but sickly and homely.
-He was learning Latin by age 4, Greek at 9, French at 11, and Hebrew at 13.
+He was learning Latin by age 4, Greek at 9, French at 11, and Hebrew at 13!
 As an adult, he proposed to be married to a woman.
-She admired his character but rejected him because of his appearance.
-That must have hurt, but troubles in life always drove Isaac Watts back to God.
+She admired his character but rejected him because of his ugly appearance.
+That must have hurt, but troubles in life drove Isaac Watts back to God.
+Lord, help us to respond the same way!

 In 1702, Isaac became pastor of a large church, but the following year, he began suffering from a psychiatric illness that plagued him for the rest of his life.
 He had to delegate more and more work to his assistant and eventually resigned.2 Watts’ poem fragment at the top of this post was a paraphrase of Psalm 116, containing twelve stanzas.
 Smallwood’s song uses only this first stanza.
 Let’s turn our attention to the Psalm now.